 TerraDT in a nutshell - Project coordinator Jenni Kontkanen (CSC)

-- Coupling land ice with the climate system - Clemens Schannwell and Hauke Schmidt (Max Planck Institute for Meteorology)
+- Coupling dynamic ice sheets into km-scale climate models - Clemens Schannwell (Max Planck Institute for Meteorology)

 - Highlights on interactive User Interface for impact models - Katri Tegel (CSC)